ZDoom/ZDRay/README.md

 # ZDRay baking utility for GZDoom

 ZDRay is a node and lightmap generator for GZDoom.
-ZDRay is intended as a drop-in replacement for zdbsp, with the additional feature that it can also bake lights.
+ZDRay is intended as a drop-in replacement for zdbsp, with the additional feature that it can also bake lightmap lights.
 Once ZDRay has processed the level WAD it is ready to be used by GZDoom.

 ZDRay is based on zdbsp for the node generation and originally used dlight for the lightmap generation.
 Special thanks to Randi Heit, Samuel Villarreal, Christoph Oelckers and anyone else involved in creating or maintaining those tools.